wmaillard/Networking/Project2/README.txt

 This program was tested on flip3.engr.oregonstate.edu with flip3.engr.oregonstate.edu.

-*Extra Credit: This program can transfer any type of file
+*Extra Credit: This program can transfer any type of file.
+Just transfer any other file like you would a text file.

 Use:
 Compile ftserve by typing 'make'